-Read this entire manual.
-Verify the job site dimensions against the PFlow Industries, Inc. General Arrangement (GA) drawing before starting the installation.
-If the site conditions do not match the GA drawing, please consult the PFlow Industries, Inc. Product Support Department.
+Before starting the installation, verify the job site dimensions and the dimensions of the delivered materials against the PFlow Industries, Inc. General Arrangement (GA) drawing.
+If the site conditions or the delivered materials do not match the GA drawing, please consult the PFlow Industries, Inc. Product Support Department.